CristianLazoQuispe/udacity-nd256-project-three/explanation_5.md

 Given a "root" node, the solution recursively loops through all of the node's children.
 Whenever a "word" node is encountered, it is added to the list of suffixes.

 ## Efficiency ##

 ### Time efficiency ###
-In a worst-case scenario, we need to find every suffix of a single letter, by visiting every node in the entire trie.
+The solution first requires that we locate the "root" node, and then locate all of the node's children.
+In a worst-case scenario, this means visiting every node in the entire trie.

-In this situation, we can approximate the time efficiency using the length of the longest word in the trie, minus the first character.
-The represents the longest path from the root of the trie to a leaf node.
+As such, we can express the time efficiency as `O(n)`, where `n` is the total number of nodes in the tree.

-Assuming that the longest word in the trie is `n` letters, the worst-case time efficiency is `O(2^(n - 1))`.

-For example, given a trie containing the following words, in which the longest word ("anthropology") is 12 letters:

-- ant
-- anthology
-- anthropology
-- antipathy

-Searching for suffixes of the string "a" would require that we visit `2048` nodes (`2^11`).
+Note that we _cannot_ determine the number of nodes in the tree based on the tree height (i.e. the length of the longest word).
+That would require a binary tree structure, whereas the solution uses a trie in which each node maybe contain an arbitrary number of child nodes.

 ### Space efficiency ###
-The `suffixes` method does not require any additional space, aside from the list containing the found suffixes.

 The worst-case scenario is that every single item in the trie is a valid suffix.
-As such, the space efficiency may also be expressed as `O(2^(n - 1))`, where `n` is the length of the longest word in the trie.
+As such, the space efficiency may also be expressed as `O(n)`, where `n` is the number of nodes in tree.